 It’s a tradition in my house, and I know it’ll find a happy home in yours, too!

 A tagine is a conical earthenware pot, and the dish prepared in the tagine pot shares the same name as it’s cooking vessel.
 It’s kind of funny how that worked out.
 Moroccans kept it simple; let’s just call everything to do with this pot a tagine.

 (Now, if only they could teach the French how to simplify the names of their recipes.)

 The tagine pot is wide and shallow; its cover has a conical shape and creates a seal on the base.
 Together, the two pieces make a kind of clay oven that was traditionally placed on an open fire for cooking.

-A Tagine is very similar to the dutch oven in the way you’re food cooks in them.
-The cone shape allows for steam to rates up and then condenses and failback down into the pot.
-Therefore, this acts as a natural and continuously basting of the food being cooked, therefore perfectly moist and buttery meats with little to no fuss.
+A tagine is very similar to the dutch oven in the way your food cooks in them.
+The cone shape allows for steam to rise up and then condenses and fall back down into the pot.
+Therefore, this acts as a natural and continuous basting of the food being cooked.
+Perfectly moist and buttery meats with little to no fuss.
 Yes, please!